 Lawrence Berkeley National Laboratory

-This research was supported by the Sonoma County Water Agency (SCWA), the U.S. Department of Energy, Office of Science, Office of Biological and Environmental Research under award DE-AC02-05CH11231 as well as the associated Student Research Fellowship Program and the UFZ-Helmholtz Centre for Environmental Research, Leipzig, Germany.
+This research was supported by the Sonoma County Water Agency (SCWA), the Office of Biological and Environmental Research, within U.S. Department of Energy Office of Science, under award DE-AC02-05CH11231, as well as the associated Student Research Fellowship Program, and the UFZ-Helmholtz Centre for Environmental Research, Leipzig, Germany.

 BER supports basic research and scientific user facilities to advance DOE missions in energy and environment.
 More about BER